 A contactor, by comparison, enables you to use a large amount of media, in a confined space, and make maximal use of the capacity of the media.
 Contactors are frequently used in a saltwater aquarium for removing phosphate and nitrates from the aquarium.
 These devices isolate the denitrification or phosphate removal processes from the rest of the aquarium.
 It can be as simple as slowly flowing water through a porous biological media, creating a low-oxygen zone where denitrifying bacteria reduce nitrate to nitrogen gas.
 More advanced denitrators contain carbon or sulfur pellets that stimulate the bacteria and promote denitrification inside the contactor.

 Contactors are usually simple devices where a small stream of water is diverted from a canister filter or main pump and into the contactor.
-Flow rate is controlled with a valve.
+The flow rate is controlled with a valve.
 Some advanced denitrators have their own water pump, making it easier to use with a sump system.

 By comparison, aquarium reactors are similar to contactors but operate by a slightly more sophisticated functionality.
 You might have guessed, by now, that the name aquarium reactor gives a small hint as to how they are different from contactors.
 As the name defines, a chemical reaction is going on inside the reactor.
 You could argue that denitrification is a “reaction” too, and it is, but it is more biological than chemical.
 But chemicals are involved in the cells.
 Umm…let’s not go there now.
 So what is the reaction part?
 Calcium and carbonate!
 Every reefer knows soluble calcium is important for corals and proper buffering with carbonate stabilizes the pH.
 There are liquid and powder products that help aquarists manage calcium and carbonate levels.
 The idea behind calcium reactors is to keep the water chemistry stable and constant.
 Instead of having the calcium level fluctuate in-between liquid doses, the aquarium reactor automates the process and maintains a steady calcium level.